oracle-livelabs/partner-solutions/oci-observability-management-database-management/registerdbcs/registerdbcs.md

   ![Image alt text](images/image3.png)

 4. From the *CDB01* homepage, go down the page and you will see the status of *Database Management* is *Not enabled*.
-You will notice some metrics displayed coming the namespace *oci_database*.
+You will notice some metrics displayed in the namespace *oci_database*.
 This namespace is the default metric namespace when Database Management is not enabled and provides 13 different metrics.

   ![Image alt text](images/image4.png)